Falcon Lake Incident: Investigations

 A photograph of a burnt undershirt provided by Michalak showing a grid of regularly spaced marks, unlike the irregularly shaped burns he suffered to his abdomen.

-The incident was investigated by various Canadian authorities including the Royal Canadian Mounted Police, Royal Canadian Air Force, the Department of Health, Department of National Defence, and American authorities including the Aerial Phenomena Research Organization and the United States Air Force, as a part of the Condon Committee.
+The incident was investigated by various Canadian authorities, including the Royal Canadian Mounted Police (RCMP), the Royal Canadian Air Force (RCAF), the Department of Health, and the Department of National Defence, as well as American authorities such as the Aerial Phenomena Research Organization (APRO) and the United States Air Force (as a part of the Condon Committee).

-On May 23, Michalak was visited by J.B.
-Thompson, a member of UFO group APRO.
-Thompson photographed Michalak's burns, which medical records described as "several round and irregular shaped burns the size of a silver dollar".
-While Michalak claimed the burns were a grid caused by UFO exhaust from evenly spaced holes, the Thompson photo shows irregularly shaped blotchy burns.
+On 23 May, Michalak was visited by J. B. Thompson, a member of the UFO group APRO.
+Thompson photographed Michalak's burns, which medical records described as "several round and irregular shaped burns the size of a silver dollar."
+While Michalak claimed the burns formed a grid caused by exhaust from evenly spaced holes in the craft, Thompson's photo shows irregularly shaped, blotchy burns.

-On May 23, Michalak was interviewed at his home by two members of the RCMP.
-He reported having lost 13 pounds in the three days since the incident due nausea and vomiting, headaches and a strange taste and smell.
-The officers witnessed the burns on his abdomen, likening the look to "an exceptionally severe sunburn" but localized to the one spot.
+That same day, two members of the RCMP interviewed Michalak at his home.
+He reported having lost 13 pounds in the three days since the incident due to nausea, vomiting, headaches, and a strange taste and smell.
+The officers witnessed the burns on his abdomen, likening their appearance to "an exceptionally severe sunburn" localized to one spot.
 Michalak recalled his encounter with Constable Solotki and explained his unwillingness to show the officer his shirt by saying he feared he had been exposed to radiation and did not want to contaminate anyone.
-He explaining his past unwillingness to provide a specific location by saying he had discovered a high quality nickel strike nearby and did not want the location known, but he offered to escort officers to the site when he was physically able to.
+He further explained his previous reluctance to provide a specific location by claiming he had discovered a high-quality nickel strike nearby and wanted to protect the site.
+However, he offered to escort officers there once he was physically able.

 Michalak showed the officers his burnt cap, melted grinder goggles, and burnt undershirt.
-The shirt was sent to a lab where it was tested for radioactivity, but none was found.
-A glove that was partially melted was given to the UFO group representative J.B.
-Thompson.

-On May 25, members of the Mounted Police and the Air Force conducted aerial search followed by a ground search.
-They found objects Michalak had mentioned discarding that day: a shopping bag and an old saw he had found along a trail, but failed to find the supposed landing spot.
-On May 26, police interviewed employees of the Falcon Hotel, who recalled Michalak had in fact consumed several beers the night before his supposed incident; Michalak had denied any alcohol usage.
+The shirt was sent to a lab to be tested for radioactivity, but none was found.
+A partially melted glove was given to J. B. Thompson.
+On 25 May, the RCMP and the RCAF conducted an aerial search followed by a ground search.
+They found objects Michalak had mentioned discarding, such as a shopping bag and an old saw he had found along a trail, but failed to find the supposed landing site.
+On 26 May, police interviewed employees of the Falcon Hotel, who recalled that Michalak had consumed several beers the night before the incident, despite his denials of any alcohol use.